Invest a minimum of € 350,000

 Most CBI programs out there require you to make one contribution to the country, be it a donation, an investment in real estate, or setting up a local company.

-But knowing that EU membership is basically imminent, Montenegro has gone for a hybrid CBI program which requires you to make two contributions:
+But knowing that EU membership is basically imminent, Montenegro citizenship by investment has gone for a hybrid CBI program which requires you to make two contributions:

 If you’ve fulfilled both, and the due diligence done on you and your family (if applicable) has revealed no cause for concern, you will be granted Montenegrin citizenship and be able to collect a passport.